Set Designs and Cinematic Wonders

 The exhibition space is a continuous long horizontal view of the archipelago, the mountains, and the sea, creating a visual connection between the show and the landscape.
 The curved glass in the façade is actually helping us structurally to withstand the wind load and create a surreal texture.
 We have created an open flow throughout the exhibition space with small pockets where guests can delve deeper into the different themes.
 The main focus is on sensory and innovative storytelling through larger installations, sound, and light.

-I see it as a way of finding new angles to the discussion.
-Innovation is an idea that is not stuck in a particular tradition or thought, but is a critical response to what has become comme il faut in our own time.
-It is about having a natural curiosity towards new opportunities and keeping room for experiments—not about being iconoclastic or opposing everything.
+DM: I see it as a way of finding new angles to the discussion.
+Innovation is an idea that is not stuck in a particular tradition or thought but is a critical response to what has become comme il faut in our own time.
+It is about having a natural curiosity toward new opportunities and keeping room for experiments—not about being iconoclastic or opposing everything.
 But as architects, we must keep challenging and developing the existing.
 Otherwise, we are not relevant.

-You have created cultural spaces and numerous educational places (‘Råå Preschool,’ Sweden / ‘Amager Children’s Culture House,’ Denmark) for children.
-In a space where kids can build their curiosity and imagine, what have you kept in mind during the production?
+SA: You have created cultural spaces and numerous educational places (‘Råå Preschool,’ Sweden / ‘Amager Children’s Culture House,’ Denmark) for children.
+In a space where kids can build their curiosity and imagination, what have you kept in mind during the production?

-We’ve discussed vast areas of your works, ranging from scale, style, and materials.
+SA: We’ve discussed vast areas of your work, ranging from scale, style, and materials.
 With all that in mind, do you have a singular approach, which underscores all your work?

-Today, the world is in no doubt facing enormous challenges.
+DM: Today, the world is, in no doubt, facing enormous challenges.
 The discourse is rapidly changing, and some of the crucial issues yesterday are no longer relevant.
 We must take steps to combat climate change and global inequality now.
 Just like the rest of the world, architects have to respond immediately.
 And we do have a possibility to be an essential part of the solution as we are trained with a truly holistic approach to see interconnections and synthesize knowledge.